Updated on October 7, 2021

 If these items are exhausted they would lead to a bad customer experience for your most loyal customers and can even tarnish the customer relationship if unaddressed.

-A typical customer goes through a lifecycle journey with any retail brand.
-And his/her needs/requirements continue to vary depending upon the exact buying stage of the journey they are in.
+A typical shopper goes through a customer lifecycle journey with any retail brand.
+And his/her needs/requirements continue to vary depending upon the current journey stage they are in.

-Right from the time when they recognize their need, to making that eventual purchase, customers do exhibit distinct behaviors and patterns.
-A typical pre-purchase buyer journey would follow the ACPP cycle where:
+Right from the time when they recognize their need, to making that eventual purchase, customers do exhibit key behaviors and patterns.
+A typical pre-purchase buyer journey stage would follow the ACPP cycle where:

 Finding out the exact buyer journey is always a challenging task.
 But there are ways available to ascertain the same to a reasonable amount of accuracy.

 For example, a search query to solve their pain point with your company name would indicate brand awareness.
 However, a cart abandonment event on the website would surely indicate a preference.